-But it wasn’t just the struggle of that first year that introduced me to a new low.
+But it wasn’t just the first-year pressures of motherhood that introduced me to a new low.
 Or that I lived the #toddlerlife for almost a decade.
 (Which I barely survived, I might add…)

 Because, as much as I wanted to be a mother and as much as I love our three daughters more than life itself, I lost sight of someone along this journey of motherhood.
 Someone that I never knew I needed to protect or keep an eye on.

 I had lost sight of myself.

 And raising three daughters while feeling lost is like trying to tell your crewmen how to use the stars to navigate during a storm.
 It feels pretty much like you’re winging it every day.
 And that’s what I was doing.
 And when you’re winging it, most likely you’re spending lots of sleepless nights trying to drown out voices of failure.